-Felix Meier zu Selhausen is a British Academy Postdoctoral Fellow (2017-2019) at the University of Sussex.
-Currently, his British Academy project 'Conversion out of poverty?
-Exploring the origins and long-term consequences of Christian missionary activities in Africa' he investigates the historical drivers (social, economic, health) of how Africa became the new global axis of Christianity.
-Felix holds a PhD of Utrecht University.
-Between 2011 and 2013 he taught at Mountains of the Moon University in Uganda, where he conducted his doctoral research on women's empowerment and gender inequality in the long-run using Anglican parish registers.
-2014-2015 he co-launched the "Economic History of Christian Africa" project that collects and analyses Anglican marriage registers across former British Africa.
+Felix Meier zu Selhausen is a British Academy Postdoctoral Fellow (2017-2019) at the Department of Economics, University of Sussex, which he was awarded in 2016 for the project "Conversion out of Poverty?
+Exploring the origins and long-term Consequences of Christian Missionary Activities in Africa".
+He is a specialist in employing historical individual-level data to analyse gender (in)equality in labour markets, social mobility, marriage patterns, and medical health.
+In 2011-2013, he taught at Mountains of the Moon University in Uganda.
+In 2014-2015, he launched the "Economic History of Christian Africa" project that collects and analyses Anglican marriage and hospital registers across former British Africa.
 He is also a co-editor the AEHN Textbook and Blog.

 Your account will be closed and all data will be permanently deleted and cannot be recovered.
 Are you sure?